 Speaking with a St. Louis car accident lawyer is especially important if you experience chronic pain after an accident.

 Getting in a car accident is an incredibly traumatic experience.
 You might have to endure expensive repairs, severe injuries, or emotional trauma.
-Unfortunately, once your crash is over, the pain often doesn’t go away.
+Unfortunately, once your crash is over, the pain often disappears.
 When you feel pain for an extended period, it is classified as chronic pain.

 Injuries that Commonly Result in Chronic Pain After a Car Accident

-There are various injuries that can occur in a car accident and result in chronic pain.
+Various injuries can occur in a car accident and result in chronic pain.
 Some of the most common include:

 Soft Tissue Injuries

 An ailment is considered a soft tissue injury when it does not involve any bone breaks or significant bleeding.
-Examples of soft tissue injuries are sprains, whiplash, or general back pain.
+Soft tissue injuries include sprains, whiplash, and general back pain.
 While these often lead to chronic pain, they are sometimes discounted by insurance companies because they are harder to prove.
-The best thing to do when you have a soft tissue injury is to see a good doctor that will diagnose your issue correctly and give you treatment options.
-Before seeing your doctor, you may decide to take over-the-counter pain medication in moderation, use ice packs, and should avoid heavy lifting.
+The best thing to do when you have a soft tissue injury is to see a good doctor who will diagnose your issue correctly and give you treatment options.
+Before seeing your doctor, you may take over-the-counter pain medication in moderation, use ice packs, and avoid heavy lifting.

 Severe Injuries